rontarrant/gtkDcoding/docs/_posts/2019-05-28-0039-file-save-as-dialog.md

 ---

-## 0039 – Dialogs V - Adding SaveAs and Filename in the Titlebar
+## 0039 – Dialogs V - Adding SaveAs, Filename in the Titlebar

 Since we covered [a lot of this stuff last time](http://gtkdcoding.com/2019/05/24/0038-file-save-dialog.html) when we talked about adding a `Save` `MenuItem`, I’ll just cover the differences…